MatthiasQuintern/nicole/README.md

 ### Files
 Nicole supports FLAC and mp3 files.
 Other files can not be edited (as of now).
 Files that do not have a .flac or .mp3 extension are skipped automatically.
+- mp3: lyrics are stored in "USLT" tag as "lyrics-   "
+- flac: lyrics are stored as vorbis-comment with key "LYRICS"

 ### History
 Nicole creates a history of all files that were processed in `~/.configs/nicole`.